Genji-MS/2D-to-Stereoscopic/HYPERPARAMTESTS.md

 ## Disparity
-These images were generated with a greater disparity (0.0175) In an attempt to either recreate an image closer to the original, or to see if it would simply look better
+These images were generated with a greater disparity (0.0175) as an attempt to either recreate an image closer to the original, or to see if it would simply look better with a larger significance of depth

 ###  -   90596